vamsikri-hash/sample/README.md

-#sample cpp program
- Sample prgm to find day
+# sample cpp program to find day using given date